DarkDimius/scala.github.com/sips/pending/_posts/2016-01-01-static-members.md

 2. The fields annotated with `@static` should preceed any non-`@static` fields.
 This ensures that we do not introduce surprises for users in initialization order.

 3. The right hand side of method or field annotated as `@static` can only refer to members of globally accessible objects and `@static` members.
-In particular, for non-static objects `this` is not accesable. `Super` is never accessable.
+In particular, for non-static objects `this` is not accesable. `super` is never accessable.

 4. If member `foo` of `object C` is annotated `@static`, companion class `C` is not allowed to define term members with name `foo`.